The Reklaws: 2017–2020: Freshman Year and Sophomore Slump

+2021–present: Good Ol' Days

 In May 2021, they independently released the promotional single "What the Truck" with fellow Canadian country artist Sacha.
 The song debuted with over 450,000 streams in its first week, setting the record for the most streamed Canadian country song in a single week.
 It then became the fastest Canadian country song to reach 1 Million domestic streams.
-Alongside Brett Kissel, they featured on the single "Somewhere to Drink" by their new labelmate Nate Haller in September of 2021.
+Alongside Brett Kissel, they featured on the single "Somewhere to Drink" by their new labelmate Nate Haller in September 2021.
 In March 2022, they released the single "11 Beers" with American country artist Jake Owen.
 They released their third studio album Good Ol' Days on Starseed Records on November 4, 2022.

 In 2023, they participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+Later that year, they collaborated with Drake Milligan on their single "Honky Tonkin' About".
+In 2024, they released the singles "I Grew Up on a Farm" and "One Beer Away".
+That same year, they appeared on season 19 of the reality television show America's Got Talent, where they reached the quarterfinals stage.
+In September 2024, the Reklaws released the extended play Outliving (for Mom) to honour their late mother.
+The EP's release coincided with the launching of the "Flo Walker Stardust Fund" to support Kids Help Phone, on the day of what would have been their mother's sixtieth's birthday.

+In May 2025, the Reklaws released the single "Never Drinking Again" and the promotional single "We're Back Baby".